Charcoal-SE/inferno/README.md

   - `comments`: This polls the API route `/comments` to retrieve new comments at an allocation-dependent rate (see Allocations).
 This post type does not support the `"sites": "*"` (all sites) option -- you must specify specific sites.

-  - `edits`: This monitors the SE real-time websocket for questions as per `questions`, but if a bumped question or answer was edited, will query the `/posts/{ids}/revisions` route to fetch the latest revision of the post.
+  - `edits`: This monitors the SE real-time websocket for questions as per `questions`, but if a bumped question or answer was edited, it will query the `/posts/{ids}/revisions` route to fetch the latest revision of the post.

   - `suggested-edits`: This polls the API route `/suggested-edits` to retrieve new suggested edits at an allocation-dependent rate.
 This post type does not support the `"sites": "*"` (all sites) option -- you must specify specific sites.
 Note that many use cases for this post type can also be fulfilled by the `reviews` post type, such as EditMonitor's "accepted by OP with a reject vote" or "1 accept vote and 1 reject vote" -- this should only be used if you need the content of the suggested edit as soon as it is made.